Shift into an easier gear and stay seated while climbing. Your bike uses energy much more efficiently when you stay seated and pedal steadily.

 Always wear eye protection.
 Sunglasses will keep dust, mud and sticks out of your eyes.
 A branch in your eye is never a good thing.
 If you dislike tinting your view buy eye wear that allows you to use clear lenses.

 Always wear a helmet.
 This is common sense.
 You will crash at some point and you will be glad you had a helmet on.
-Ask anyone who has crashed - and that is everyone.
-You don't need to lay out a ton of cash, either, as all helmets sold in bike shops meet the minimum impact safety requirements.
+Ask anyone who has crashed – and that is everyone.
+You don’t need to lay out a ton of cash, either, as all helmets sold in bike shops meet the minimum impact safety requirements.
 The more expensive ones are simply lighter and keep your head cooler.
+Wear a full-face helmet if you are jumping or sessioning technical downhills.

 Keep your eyes focused 20-30 feet ahead of you on the trail – look at what’s coming, not what’s under your wheel.
 You’ll ride straighter and smoother that way.
 Don’t look where you don’t want to go.
 Sounds crazy, but it’s true.

 Riders descending yield to riders climbing in the opposite direction.
+This is a much-debated topic in 2024, however, we still adhere to this trail etiquette.
 It’s much easier to continue riding downhill, while it’s much more difficult to start climbing again once your rhythm is broken.
 Be friendly and say hi to your fellow trail users, a little communication goes a long way.
-If the trail is wide enough that no one must yield, a common situation, staying to your right is the default rule.
-Staying right allows encounters where everyone keeps moving.
-So, remember:
+We share the trails with hikers, runners and in some parks, equestrians.

 1. Stay right when you encounter a rider coming toward you.

-2. If the trail is not wide enough for two riders to pass, the down hill rider yields to the up hill rider.
+2. If the trail is not wide enough for two riders to pass, the downhill rider yields to the uphill rider.

 3. Always acknowledge other users.
 “Hi” will do it.

 Stop riding when approaching an equestrian.
-When approaching an equestrian (horse rider), dismount within about 50 feet of a horse, between your bike and the horse, downhill from the horse.
+When approaching an equestrian (horse rider), dismount within about 50 feet of the horse(s), between your bike and the horse, downhill from the horse.
 Talk to the rider, and talk to the horse.
 Most horse people will thank you for dismounting, and they all will appreciate it.
-Some will tell you that you can come on.
+Some will tell you that you may ride through.
 But some are riding new horses, or are new riders themselves.
 Always pass slowly, and speak to the rider.
+Allow the equestrian to guide you on what is acceptable.
+Never assume you can ride by equestrians as spooking a horse(s) can result in severe injury.

-2. Some mtb clubs post rules about how long after a rain you should wait before riding.
+2. Some mtb clubs post “rules” about how long after a rain you should wait before riding.
 Unfortunately, in our area, those sort of rules just don’t apply.
 We have a diversity of soil types that all respond differently to rainfall and temperature.
 Also, conditions vary from season to season, so an inch of rain that falls in the summer on dry, hard packed trail might have less of an impact than an eighth of an inch that falls on soil undergoing a freeze/thaw cycle.
-If you're not sure about conditions, then it would probably be best to wait until you have more information.
-If you do go out and you're leaving ruts you shouldn't be on the trail.
+If you’re not sure about conditions, then it would probably be best to wait until you have more information.
+If you do go out and you’re leaving ruts you shouldn’t be on the trail.

 Finally, it is best to ride with other people.
 If you do ride alone, make sure someone knows where you are and when you should be back.